stephangriesel/medusajs-backend/readme.md

 ## Project Structure

 This guide assumes you are using a monorepo structure.
-Your entire project will live in a single Git repository organized as follows:

-/your-ecommerce-project/├── backend/│   ├── src/│   ├── package.json│   └── Dockerfile  <-- Dockerfile for the backend└── frontend/├── src/└── package.json
 ---

 ## Part 1: Deploy the Backend (`/backend`) to Render